tummetott/reticle.nvim/.github/README.md

         cursorcolumn = {},
     },

-    -- Define filetypes where the cursorline / cursorcolumn is never on, -- regardless of the global setting
-    never = {
+    -- Specify filetypes where the cursorline and/or cursorcolumn are never -- enabled, regardless of the global setting. never = {
         cursorline = {
             'qf',